 - Reiki for stress reduction

-Consult your doctor before trying new medications.
+Always consult your doctor before trying new medications, including alternative or naturopathic medicines.

 IMAGES PROVIDED BY: